Blog

 This strategy helps you direct your budget and resources to those time slots when your target audience is more active and engaged, ensuring higher conversion rates.

-For example: customers prefer grocery shopping in the evenings on weekdays and at noon on weekends.
+For example, customers prefer grocery shopping in the evenings on weekdays and at noon on weekends.
 In such situations, you would allocate more budget during those hours and reduce it during the low conversion rate hours.

-Atom11’s automated dayparting feature simplifies this for you.
+atom11’s automated dayparting feature simplifies this for you.
 It allows you to set custom rules and controls on your bidding strategy for specific times of the day and days of the week, in turn improving your ACoS.

-Atom11’s dayparting dashboard
+atom11’s dayparting dashboard

-Dayparting allows you to improve your TACoS, as it ensures that your advertising costs are managed and directed towards areas that directly contribute to sales growth.
+Dayparting allows you to improve your Amazon TACoS, as it ensures that your advertising costs are managed and directed towards areas that directly contribute to sales growth.

 Product listing optimization